peer-base/peer-base/docs/API.md

 ### Read-only keys

-You can distribute a read-only key by using `PeerStar.keys.uriEncodeReadOnly(keys)`:
+You can distribute a read-only key by using `PeerBase.keys.uriEncodeReadOnly(keys)`:

 ```js
 const Keys = require('peer-star-app').keys